jamesnogra/cnn_keras/README.md

 # Test the Model
 * In the file `test.py` at line 13, there is the image of the file that will be tested.
 This file can be replaced with an image on the internet.
 Again, all images must be JPG.
 * To test, run the command `python test.py`.

+# Converting the Saved Model to TensorflowJS Type
+* In the command line, run `tensorflowjs_wizard` and answer the questions.